-The boreal forest cover found in Europe and Asia stretches from the east side at Siberia to west at Scandinavia.
+The Boreal forest cover found in Europe and Asia stretches from the east side of Siberia to the west of Scandinavia.
 The widest part of the forest measured from North to South is in Asia where it extends 3,000 kilometers.

-Any region below the arctic tundra usually records extremely cold temperatures.
-Temperatures of the boreal forest found below tundra region are cold and can last for eight months between the months of October to May.
+Any region below the Arctic Tundra usually records extremely cold temperatures.
+Temperatures of the Boreal forest found below the Tundra region are cold and can last for eight months between the months of October to May.

-The forest trees deposit their fallen needle-like leaves and twigs to the forest floor and after gradual decomposition, they create a habitat for many insects.
+The forest trees deposit their fallen needle-like leaves and twigs on the forest floor and after gradual decomposition, they create a habitat for many insects.
 Crevices and barks that have fallen from the trees act as a warm shelter for the small animals.

-In the boreal forest there are six seasons as identified by a race of people living in these forests called the Cree.
+In the Boreal forest, there are six seasons as identified by a race of people living in these forests called the Cree.
 The seasons are spring, break-up, summer, autumn, freeze-up, and winter.

 The other period is when the snow melts.
 At this time the ground looks bare.
 This season is called the break-up season and may last for months until all the ice in the lake has melted.
 The break up is also identified by the long days and shorter nights.

-1. Coniferous trees
+1. Coniferous Trees

-As mentioned earlier the forest is mainly made up of coniferous trees evergreens such as the spruces, pines, and larches.
+As mentioned earlier the Boreal forest is mainly made up of coniferous trees and evergreens such as spruces, pines, and larches.
 These trees maintain the green color to ensure that they utilize the minimum sunlight available and to start the process of photosynthesis early.